 In honour of the dressmaker’s skills I got out my sketch pad and, inspired by Jackie Kennedy, started again.

 I’d been advised that the sleeves were shorter than my original sketch and the skirt was too but the neckline was spot on.

 In this drawing I worked on the princess line and back with a shallow ‘V’.
 The textured cotton was raised, like bricks and that must have shown in the orange cotton.

 I kept the style tight and more reserved just like Jackie ‘O’ would be.

 Finally, I added a “60s Miss” title and a stamp saying “Designed And Made In Hull” and with that the imaginary sewing pattern envelope was complete.

-We may never know who the Hull dressmaker was that created the original dress, but this pattern envelope honours their work forever.
+We may never know who created the original dress, but this pattern envelope honours their work forever.